mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 fact: the network is not really a file, and stream abstractions are too simplistic for many modern application programming models.

-In the meantime, the nature of Internet access is evolving.
-Many end-user devices are connected to the Internet via multiple interfaces, which suggests it is time to promote the "path" by which a host is connected to a first-order object; we call this "path primacy".
+In the meantime, the nature of Internet access, and the variety of Internet transport protocols, is evolving.
+The challenges that new protocols and access paradigms present to the sockets API and to programming models based on them inspire the design elements of a new approach

-Implicit multipath communication is available for these multihomed nodes in the present Internet architecture with the Multipath TCP extension (MPTCP)
+Many end-user devices are connected to the Internet via multiple interfaces, which suggests it is time to promote the paths by which two endpoints are connected to each other to a first-order object.
+While implicit multipath communication is available for these multihomed nodes in the present Internet architecture with the Multipath TCP extension (MPTCP) {{RFC6824}}, MPTCP was specifically designed to hide multipath communication from the application for purposes of compatibility.
-{{RFC6824}}.
 Since many multihomed nodes are connected to the Internet through access paths with widely different properties with respect to bandwidth, latency and cost, adding explicit path control to MPTCP's API would be useful in many situations.
-Path primacy for cooperation with path elements is also useful in single-homed architectures, such as the mechanism proposed by the Path Layer UDP Substrate (PLUS) effort (see {{I-D.trammell-plus-statefulness}}
+Applications also need control over cooperation with path elements via mechanisms such as that proposed by the Path Layer UDP Substrate (PLUS) effort (see {{I-D.trammell-plus-statefulness}} and
-and {{I-D.trammell-plus-abstract-mech}}).
+{{I-D.trammell-plus-abstract-mech}}).

 Another trend straining the traditional layering of the transport stack associated with the SOCK_STREAM interface is the widespread interest in